orix-software/orix-software.github.io/docs/developer_manual/kernel/primitives/xmalloc.md

 ## Description

 Allocate memory.
-Use orix-sdk with macro to handle XMALLOC
+Use orix-sdk with macro to handle XMALLOC.
+Kernel uses for malloc : TR6 & TR7

 ## Input

 A and Y : number of bytes

+## Modify

+*    TR6
+*    TR7

 ## Output